Soccer-Germany's Werner to miss World Cup with ankle injury | Sports-Games

 Soccer-Germany's Werner to miss World Cup with ankle injury

+Germany forward Timo Werner has been ruled out of the World Cup in Qatar due to an ankle injury, his club RB Leipzig said on Thursday, a week before the national squad was due to be announced.
+The 26-year-old, who has 24 goals in 55 appearances for the national team, was taken off in the first half of Leipzig's 4-0 Champions League group-stage win against Shakhtar Donetsk on Wednesday after a knock on the foot in the 13th minute.

-Germany forward Timo Werner has been ruled out of the World Cup in Qatar due to an ankle injury, his club RB Leipzig announced on Thursday.
+Germany forward Timo Werner has been ruled out of the World Cup in Qatar due to an ankle injury, his club RB Leipzig said on Thursday, a week before the national squad was due to be announced.

+The 26-year-old, who has 24 goals in 55 appearances for the national team, was taken off in the first half of Leipzig's 4-0 Champions League group-stage win against Shakhtar Donetsk on Wednesday after a knock on the foot in the 13th minute.
+"This piece of news is extremely bitter," said Germany coach Hansi Flick.
+"I feel very bad for Timo personally because he will miss the World Cup which he desperately wanted to play in."

+Werner moved back to Leipzig this season from Chelsea in an effort to get more playing time to secure his spot on the World Cup squad.
+He has netted four times in the league so far and scored nine goals in all competitions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)